dch42/dl_attachments/README.md

 # dl_attachments
-Download and print email attachments.
+CLI script to conditionally search email inboxes, download and print attachment files.
 Printing is handled using `lpr`.
 Currently only prints `.pdf` files.

+Handy for dealing with large amounts of daily orders, labels, or other printable documents sent via email.

+Can be easily run as a cronjob.

 ## Setup 🔧
 clone the repo and change to directory: